Heading to Austin? This short, sharp guide skips the fluff—get the essentials for an epic trip:

 UNIQUE LANDMARKS TO VISIT

-- Barton Springs: Texas’ oldest man-made swimming pool is located in Zilker Park, and is fed by the water from the Main Barton Spring, the fourth largest spring in Texas.
+- Barton Springs: Texas’ oldest man-made swimming pool is located in Zilker Park.
 A great way to keep cool when the temperature gets extreme!
 Admission is $3 for adults.

-- Lady Bird Lake: Formerly known as Town Lake, Lady Bird Lake is a reservoir in downtown Austin that was created by the Longhorn Dam in the 1960s at the (then) eastern border of the City of Austin.
+- Lady Bird Lake: a reservoir in downtown Austin that was created by the Longhorn Dam in the 1960s at the (then) eastern border of the City of Austin.
 Open for rowing, swimming, and fishing.

-- Mount Bonnell: Alongside the Lake Austin portion of the Colorado River, Mount Bonnell offers stunning views of the City of Austin, and has been a popular tourist destination since 1850.
+- Mount Bonnell: Alongside the Lake Austin portion of the Colorado River, Mount Bonnell offers stunning views of the City of Austin.
+A popular tourist destination since 1850.

 - Capitol Building.
 The Texas State Capitol was completed in 1888, and is a stunning example of 19th century architecture.
-Based on the United States Capitol, the Texas State Capitol surpasses the United States Capitol by 15 feet.
-Admission is free, and the Capitol Visitor’s Center has free brochures for self-guided tours.
+Admission is free, and the Visitor’s Center has free brochures for self-guided tours.

 INTERESTING WALKS